golanlevin/p5-single-line-font-resources/README.md

 ![Letter Spirit Gridfonts](hofstadter_letter_spirit_fonts/img/hofstadfter_letter_spirit_gridfonts.png)

+Some more recent related work is [Letterform Variations](https://letterformvariations.com/book/) by [Nigel Cottier](https://process-pattern.com/), 2021.

 ---

 ### p5.js port of JT Nimoy's *Textension* font

-This repository presents is a p5.js recovery of the handcoded monoline font from [*Textension: Word Processor Variations*](https://jtnimoy.cc/item.php%3Fhandle=14882287-textension-word-processor-variations.html) (1999), an interactive Windows 95/98/XP program developed by JT Nimoy at the Aesthetics & Computation Group of the MIT Media Laboratory.
+This repository presents is a p5.js recovery of the handcoded monoline font extracted from [*Textension: Word Processor Variations*](https://jtnimoy.cc/item.php%3Fhandle=14882287-textension-word-processor-variations.html) (1999), an interactive Windows 95/98/XP program developed by JT Nimoy at the Aesthetics & Computation Group of the MIT Media Laboratory.
 A screen recording of *Textension* can be found [here](https://player.vimeo.com/video/6121230).
 Nimoy wrote:

 > *"Textension was a collection of 10 interactive experiments in making creative variations of word processing applications.
 It was my response as an artist to the way programmers always use the typewriter metaphor when they are creating a typesetting application.
 Textension combines the metaphor of the typewriter with that of other things in the physical world, such as the act of blowing soap bubbles."*